 During the first few years of my minor-league career, I studied every move I made fielding ground balls.
-I was both teacher and student, monitoring myself, dissecting, and breaking down the fielding process as best I could, experimenting, adjusting, and refining my movements day after day looking for anything that would improve my play.
-I paid particular attention to how altering the use of my upper body, head, hand and arms, or changing a step, stride, lean, push or angle, I could put myself into positions that enabled me to more easily field every ground ball.
+I was both teacher and student, monitoring myself, dissecting, and breaking down the fielding process as best I could, experimenting, adjusting, and refining my movements day after day looking for anything that would make me a better infielder.
+I recognized that by altering the use of my upper body, head, hand and arms, or changing a step, stride, lean, push or angle, I could put myself into positions that enabled me to more easily field every ground ball.

-Though they teach specific postures, actions, and maneuvers, and much of what you should do fielding the ball, drills, by themselves, do not teach anyone how to field it.
-Drills represent and teach movements that are only moments in time, segments of the fielding process.
-You can do drills all day, but you may still not be able to field a ground ball consistently.
+Though they teach specific postures, actions, and maneuvers of the fielding process, drills, by themselves, do not teach anyone how to successfully and consistently field ground balls.
+Drills represent and teach isolated movements.
+They are moments in time, parts of, or segments of the fielding process.
+You can do them all day, but you may still not be able to field ground balls consistently.

 MY METHOD OF INSTRUCTION NEVER INCLUDED THE USE OF DRILLS